filiplazov/CocktailBook/ARCHITECTURE.md

-# CocktailBook iOS App - Architecture & Technology Summary
+# CocktailBook - Full-Stack Architecture & Technology Summary

 ## 📱 Project Overview

-**CocktailBook** is a modern iOS application built with SwiftUI and Swift Concurrency, showcasing a clean architecture approach for displaying and managing cocktail recipes.
-The app demonstrates best practices in iOS development including async/await programming, dependency injection, comprehensive testing, and clean code organization.
+**CocktailBook** is a full-stack application featuring a Swift web server backend and an iOS client built with SwiftUI and Swift Concurrency.
+The project showcases a clean architecture approach for displaying and managing cocktail recipes, with shared domain models between client and server.
+The implementation demonstrates best practices in iOS development and server-side Swift including async/await programming, dependency injection, comprehensive testing, and clean code organization.

 ## 🏗 Architecture Pattern